suzhengquan/material_origin_en/README.md

-   electric voltage(volt, proportional, relative strong, relative weak).Electric frequency forming the contour of electrons(Like a gear)，the lower the frequency, the larger the tooth width (gear concept),and the higher the frequency, the smaller the tooth width, like a circle(infinite proximity circle).When the tooth width (a half) is greater than the mass crown width,electrons will migrated between masses(When electrons are pulled by the mass to break through the mass field, they will consume some spin kinetic energy, which can be understood as a part capacitor of mass has migrated to another mass), until electrons disappears.Electronic frequency (flutter/migrated) speed > Mass field force transmission velocity (without electronic effects)>Speed of light (with electronic effects, final vector value, direction of mass movement and acceleration)
+   electric voltage(volt, proportional, relative strong, relative weak).Electric frequency forming the contour of electrons(Like a gear)，the lower the frequency, the larger the tooth width (gear concept),and the higher the frequency, the smaller the tooth width, like a circle(infinite proximity circle).When the tooth width (a half) is greater than the mass crown width,electrons will migrated between masses(under mass traction,electrons break through the mass field, they will consume some spin kinetic energy, which can be understood as a part capacitor of mass has migrated to another mass), until electrons disappears.Electronic frequency (flutter/migrated) speed > Mass field force transmission velocity (without electronic effects)>Speed of light (with electronic effects, final vector value, direction of mass movement and acceleration)